 If you want to be a voice for students and help lead change at CSU, you can also consider getting involved with student government.
 The Associated Students of Colorado State University (ASCSU) are elected student representatives that advocate for CSU students on campus and at the local, state, and national levels of government.
 ASCSU reps are frequently included in big university decisions, oversee the allocation of student fees, for campus programming, athletics, and a wide variety of services such as RamRide, Transport, media publication and much more.

-Every year, CSU’s week-long Diversity Symposium allows students, staff, and faculty alike to come together to share and learn in dozens of sessions related to diversity and inclusion.
+Every year, CSU’s week-long Symposium for Inclusive Excellence allows students, staff, and faculty alike to come together to share and learn in dozens of sessions related to diversity and inclusion.
 Along with keynote speeches by notable speakers, you can attend sessions to enrich your academic and personal experience at CSU on topics that range from personal identity to race and racism to equity and accessibility.
 Sessions like Entrepreneurship as an Act of Social Activism, Inclusion is About Language Diversity, Too, Dismantling Whiteness, and Promoting Girls from Marginalized Groups in STEM are just a few topics from our most-recent symposium.

 #4.
 Check out our self-study resources and participate in Rams Read.